New York State Health Department Meningitis Law

 Cases of meningitis among teens and young adults 15 to 24 years of age (average age of most college students) have more than doubled since 1991.
 The disease strikes about 3,000 Americans of all ages each year and claims about 300 lives.
 Between 100 and 125 meningitis cases occur on college campuses and as many as 15 students will die from the disease.

-Vaccine is available through your personal health care provider and/or the Broome County Health Department that protects against four types of the bacteria that cause meningitis in the United States-types A, C, Y, and W-135.
+Vaccine is available through your personal health care provider and/or the Broome County Health Department.
+The vaccine protects against four types of the bacteria that cause meningitis in the United States-types A, C, Y, and W-135.
 These types account for nearly two thirds of meningitis cases among college students.
-If you are interested in becoming immunized against Meningitis contact your personal health provider or the Broome County Health Department (BCHD) at 778-839-Immunization Clinic.
-Costs vary with private clinics; BCHD offers Menomune (vaccine) on a sliding fee scale from $82.00 to $64.00.
+If you are interested in becoming immunized against Meningitis, contact your personal health provider or the Broome County Health Department (BCHD) Immunization Clinic at (607)778-2839.
+Costs vary with private clinics; BCHD offers the meningitis vaccine on a sliding fee scale.
+Please contact the Health Dept. for more information.

-Below is the required Meningococcal “Meningitis Response Form” that needs to be signed and returned to SUNY Broome Community College Health Services, Science Building, Room 102.
-If you wish to mail the form to us our mailing address is: SUNY Broome Community College, Health Services, PO Box 1017, Binghamton, NY 13902-1017
+Below is the required waiver form – Meningococcal “Meningitis Response Form” that needs to be signed and returned to SUNY Broome Community College Health Services, Science Building, Room 102.
+If you wish to mail the form to us our mailing address is: SUNY Broome Community College, Attn: Health Services, PO Box 1017, Binghamton, NY 13902-1017

 NOTE: Per Public Health Law #2167, no institution may permit a student enrolled for six or more credits to attend classes in excess of 30 days without complying with this law.